 87 - 11.
 Executive Order No. EO 89 - 16 charged the State Map Advisory Council with establishing a statewide GIS plan, establishing standards and procedures for digital map data, and providing direction to the State Service Center for Geographic Information Systems created by the Order.
 Executive Order No. EO 94 - 16 further revised the State Map Advisory Council, renamed the council the Oregon Geographic Information Council, and broadened the representation to include the human resource and public safety agencies.
 Executive Order No. EO 00 - 02 again broadened the representation on the Council to reflect the growing importance of geospatial data to the activities of the public sector at all levels, and the need for additional coordination in the development of shared geospatial data sets between state, federal, and local governments.

 Oregon requires leadership to ensure it maintains a consistent vision for geographic information activities within the state and among governments.
 Of particular importance to state coordination is the base data that serves as the foundation for integrating and analyzing geospatial data from a variety of sources and formats.
-This base, or Framework, data supports a wide array of citizen services provided by all levels of government, such as methamphetamine enforcement, low income housing development, wildfire response, foster care oversight, salmon recovery, and road maintenance.
+This base, or Framework, data supports a wide array of citizen services provided by all levels of government, such as methamphetamine enforcement, housing development, wildfire response, foster care oversight, natural resource management, business development, demographic analysis, and road maintenance.
 The need and use of Framework data has greatly increased and the number and diversity of organizations has also increased.
-Consequently, further revision of the Oregon Geographic Information Council’s appointed representation is necessary to continue reducing duplicated effort, increase data sharing, promote standards and stewardship, and ensure accessibility.
+The Council has enabled great improvements in government activities through its collaborative work to develop and provide access to Framework data.
+The need for this revision is to update and simplify the Executive Order and to provide greater flexibility for the Council to meet its mandates by moving some of the organizational and structural details to a Charter document.
+This revision authorizes that Charter.

 THEREFORE, IT IS HEREBY ORDERED AND DIRECTED: